roman-milk/roman-milk.github.io/my-fair-slut.md

  “Tammy, come lick my pussy.
 Jenny, suck on my tits.”
 I ordered.
 The crawled over quickly and virtually attacked me.
 Tammy pulled off my thong with a kind of desperation and Jenny did her best to strip be of my bodice but I had to help her in the end.
 Now, I have to tell you, Damien’s tongue was amazing as tongues go.
 He knew what to do and learned my body very well during our time together but a woman knows right from the start what a woman wants.
 The work those two did on my body put me close to heaven.
 After my second orgasm I needed to taste those girls’ pussies as well.
 The three of us fucked and sucked all night in every position three girls could get into.
 I’ll admit there were times when I lost control and moaned like a slut when they fucked me with their fingers or tongue but they didn’t seem to notice.
 It just turned them on all the more.
 We fell asleep at sunrise and woke in the early afternoon.
 Their first duty was to make me cum and they fulfilled it beautifully.
 I got their home number and I knew their address.
 As I left I made a mental note to return with a strap on dildo.
 I decided that my “coming out” night was a success.

  Within a month the girls submitted to me formally.
 About 3 months after that I had a business man named Joseph swear himself to me along with everything he had.
 He became but bank note.
 I won’t use the term sugar daddy because, if anything, he was the child and I was his bitch momma.
 This also made things easy for me financially, not that I wasn’t without money, having well-off parents, but now I could spend so much more on my outfits and toys and equipment.
 Joseph owned a house which the girls and I moved into.
 I took over the master bedroom.
 The girls shared and room and Joseph slept in a cage at the foot of my bed.
 There was another bedroom which I let Joseph keep his clothes in but he essentially became our dog when he was home.
 I was good to him.
 I patted his head when he was good and made sure one of the girls put food in his dish at mealtime.
 When I was particularly horny I’d ride his cock and if I enjoyed myself on him I’d let one of the girls suck him off.
 Sometimes I wondered if he really loved his new life but mostly I didn’t really give a shit about him.
 He was money and a cock.
 Apparently he had bought the house back when he thought he’d have a wife and kids someday.
 Maybe if I got tired of him he’d try again.
 But at the moment I didn’t care what he wanted.
 I wanted a dungeon.
-Report_Story #3